awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-linux-client.md

-# Amazon WorkSpaces Linux Client Application<a name="amazon-workspaces-linux-client"></a>
+# Workspaces Linux Client Application<a name="amazon-workspaces-linux-client"></a>

-The following information will help you get started with the Amazon WorkSpaces Linux client application\.
+The following information will help you get started with the Workspaces Linux client application\.

 **Topics**
 + [Requirements](#linux-requirements)